screepers/screepers-standards/segment_protocols/loan-clones.md

 # LOAN clones protocol

 This is a list of all known 'clone' accounts.
 These are users who are running open source bots on their accounts.
-With aditional information
+With additional information

 ## Serialization Method